ESPN's ex-top exec describes how soccer's World Cup was lost - WHIZ News

 “We wanted to blow the bid away,” he said.

-ESPN held U.S. broadcasting rights for the World Cup since 1994, first airing soccer’s premier sporting event before it caught on with U.S. audiences.
-FIFA had to buy air time to get the tournament broadcast in the country.
+ESPN held U.S. broadcasting rights for the World Cup from 1994 until 2014, first airing soccer’s premier sporting event before it caught on with U.S. audiences.
+FIFA previously had to buy air time to get the tournament broadcast in the country.

 As the sport’s audience grew, so did the World Cup’s financial cachet.